-A student who has missed three (3) or more unexcused days of school during a school year is considered "truant."
-Once a student is truant, the school must notify the parent/guardian in writing via the Three Day Legal Notice.
+A student who has missed three (3) or more unexcused days of school during a school year is considered truant under the law.
+Once a student is truant, the school must notify the parent/guardian in writing via the Three Day Legal Notice letter.
 This notice must be in the language preferred by the parent/guardian.
-The notice may include an offer to have a school attendance improvement conference for the student.
-At the school level, truancy can result in school-based interventions (Home Visits, School Attendance Improvement Plan (MTSS), Academic Supports & Social Service Referrals).
+The notice may include an offer to have a school attendance improvement conference.
+At the school level, truancy can result in school-based interventions (home visits, school attendance improvement plan (SAIP), academic supports, social service referrals, or a referral to the counselor).

-If a child who is truant continues to have unexcused absences, the school is required to invite the family into the school for a Attendance Improvement Conference.
+If a child who is truant continues to have unexcused absences, the school is then required to invite the family into the school for a student attendance improvement plan (SAIP) conference.
 The parent and child must be invited to this conference in advance, but are not required to attend.
-At the conference, the reasons for the child's absences must be discussed, and the school will create a plan to help remove any barriers to attendance that the child is facing.
+At the conference the reasons for the child's absences must be discussed and the school must create a plan to help remove any barriers to attendance that the child is facing.